yisuanwang/yisuanwang/README.md

 - 👋 Hi, I’m @yisuanwang
-- 👀 I’m interested in android development
+- 👀 I’m interested in android developing
 - 🌱 I’m currently learning python machine learning
-- 💞️ I’m looking to collaborate on android development
+- 💞️ I’m looking to collaborate on android developing
-- 📫 How to reach me yisuanwang@qq.com and yisuanwang@gmail.com
+- 📫 Reach me by yisuanwang@qq.com or yisuanwang@gmail.com

 <!---
 yisuanwang/yisuanwang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.